 5. Connect with people

 Happiness from friends and family is backed by science.
 According to one study, “When an individual becomes happy, a friend living within a mile experiences a 25% increased chance of becoming happy.”

 And that happiness is paid forward.
 “But the real surprise came with indirect relationships.
 Again, while an individual becoming happy increases his friend’s chances, a friend of that friend experiences a nearly 10% chance of increased happiness, and a friend of that friend has a 5.6% increased chance — a three-degree cascade.”

-So, by spending time with friends and family, you are not only increasing your happiness, you are also giving them more opportunity to be happy, and their friends more happy as well.
+So, by spending time with friends and family, you are not only increasing your happiness, you are also giving them more opportunities to be happy, and their friends more happy as well.
 What a deal!

-As you can see, increasing happiness is not going to take any major effort on your part at all.
+As you can see, increasing happiness is not going to take a major effort on your part at all.
 By putting in just a bit of work on a daily basis, you’ll find your mood improving and likely the moods around you as well.